Theodoros Roussopoulos

 Theodoros Roussopoulos (Θεόδωρος Ρουσόπουλος; born 13 September 1963) is a Greek journalist, politician and university professor.
 He entered politics in 2000 and served as the Minister of State and Government Spokesman from 7 March 2004 to 23 October 2008.
-He is currently an adjunct professor at the European University Cyprus, a Member of the Hellenic Parliament, and the President of the Parliamentary Assembly of the Council of Europe.
+He is currently an adjunct professor at the European University Cyprus and a Member of the Hellenic Parliament.
+He served as the President of the Parliamentary Assembly of the Council of Europe from 2024 to 2026.

 Career in Journalism

 His journalism career begin in 1981 in the daily newspaper Eleftherotypia, where he remained until 1994.
 During this time, he also contributed to the monthly Elle magazine.
 He is a founding member of Mega Channel TV station, for which he worked from 1989 to 1999 as an editor-in-chief and political analyst.
 He also produced the "7+7" documentary program.
 From 1987 to 1989, he contributed to Athena 98.4 FM radio station as a founding member and, in 1999, to Star Channel TV station.
 He has also contributed from 1994 to 1999 to Messimvrini newspaper and Kathimerini newspaper as an analyst.
 In 1987 he was a member of the committee of ethics at "Piraeus Channel 1" and he is currently a publisher at Enastron publications.